AlvisOu/Blockchain_Project/DESIGN.md

     mempool, and balances to all other peers.
 Serializing the data is done through pickle and base64.

+    list_users() and get_balance() are functions exposed to app.py for the flask server to be able to retrieve relevant infromation for the website.

 CONNECTING/DISCONNECTING:
 Our current protocol allows for connecting and disconnecting mid session.